European AI sovereignty

 - Classification changes the hosting model.
 Even where national HPC capacity exists, it is rarely engineered, accredited, and governed to host multi-level defense data and controlled model artifacts at scale.

-The implication is not that Europe can—or should—aim for total compute independence in the near term.
+The implication is not that Europe can or should aim for total compute independence in the near term.
 Rather, Europe should aim for assured compute capacity for sensitive defense workloads, with risk-managed procurement and a software strategy that reduces lock-in.
 In practice, that means investing in:

 - Defense-specific AI training clusters operated under national security governance, sized for iterative training and evaluation rather than showcase peak FLOPS.